Daniel-Krueger/daniel-krueger.github.io/_posts/2021-03-01-series-expert-guide-part-5.md

     requirements.
 -   We need to get the application of these workflows to get the supervisor.

 What’s left is to inform the supervisors.
-For this we will create on sub workflow for each supervisor and copy over all workflows which needs to be checked.
+For this we will create one sub workflow for each supervisor and copy over all workflows which needs to be checked.
 Afterwards we can come back to the parent workflow to create them.